Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 - You can download the archive manually.

-- On Chrome, you see a shield icon next to the bookmark star at the right end of the omnibox.
+- In Chrome, you see a shield icon next to the bookmark star at the right end of the omnibox.

 - Your browser says something about blocking mixed content.
 For example, Chrome would say: